oduis/UEVRDeluxe-docs/index.md

 ![Profile editor](assets/EditProfile.png)

+It also contains helpful options that are not found in the UI of UEVR classic.

 ## Easy to find a Profile and start the Game, including XR Runtime Switcher
 The new UEVR profile database includes documentation for each profile.
 No more searching on Discord or outdated profile websites
 (but you can still use them with UEVR Easy Injector, just like you would use them with UEVR Classic).